BrutPitt/virtualGizmo3D/readme.md

 <p>&nbsp;<br></p>

 ## Configure virtualGizmo3D
 **virtalGizmo3D** uses **vGizmoMath** tool, it contains a group of vector/matrices/quaternion classes, operators, and principal functions.
-It uses the "glsl" convention for types and function names so is compatible with **glm** types and function calls: **vGizmoMath** is a subset of [**glm** mathematics library](https://github.com/g-truc/glm) and so you can use one or the other via simple `#define`.

-It does not want replicate **glm**, is only intended to make **virtalGizmo3D** standalone, and avoid **template classes** use in the cases of low resources.
+It uses the "glsl" convention for types and function names so is compatible with **glm** types and function calls: **vGizmoMath** is a subset of [**glm** mathematics library](https://github.com/g-truc/glm) and so you can use first or upgrade to second via a simple `#define`.
+However **vGizmoMath** does not want replicate **glm**, is only intended to make **virtalGizmo3D** standalone, and avoid **template classes** use in the cases of low resources or embedded systems.

 The file `vGizmoConfig.h` allows to configure internal math used form **virtalGizmo3D**.
 In particular is possible select between:
  - static **float** classes (*Default*) / temlpate classes
  - internal **vGizmoMath** tool (*Default*) / **glm** mathematics library
  - **Right** (*Default*) / **Left** handed coordinate system (*lookAt, perspective, ortho, frustrum - functions*)

-You can do this simply by commenting / uncommenting the line in `vGizmoConfig.h` or adding related "define" to your project, as you can see below:
+You can do this simply by commenting / uncommenting a line in `vGizmoConfig.h` or adding related "define" to your project, as you can see below: